 Analyzing real-world data is a complicated task with multiple computational challenges including high dimensionality, heterogeneity, temporal dependency, sparsity, and irregularity~\cite{RN13}.
-In particular, healthcare (and claim) data are typically collected from multiple sources, and the subsequent data analysis requires to simultaneously analyze the temporal correlation among multiple streams such as medications, diagnoses, and procedures.
+In particular, healthcare (and claim) data are typically collected from multiple sources, and the subsequent data analysis requires simultaneous analysis of the temporal correlation among multiple streams such as medications, diagnoses, and procedures.
 Deep learning models have demonstrated great potential in addressing some of these challenges and creating promising longitudinal healthcare data analysis tools.
 Among them, Doctor AI~\cite{choi2016doctor}, RETAIN~\cite{choi2016retain}, and DeepCare~\cite{pham2016deepcare} modeled multiple data streams including medications, diagnoses, and procedures using Recurrent Neural Network (RNN) models such as Long-Short Term Memory models (LSTMs)~\cite{RN17}.
 Doctor AI concatenated multi-hot input vectors to predict subsequent visit events~\cite{choi2016doctor}.
 RETAIN used two separated RNNs to generate attentions at the visit level and the variable level as well~\cite{choi2016retain}.
-These applications demonstrate that RNNs are promising in longitudinal and sequential healthcare data analysis, since RNNs are capable of extracting contextual information from past time steps and pass this information forward, which helps to efficiently model long-term dependencies in input streams\cite{RN25}.
-Nevertheless, the network architecture and design preclude RNNs from processing long streams in reasonable amount of time~\cite{ma2017dipole}.
-Attention mechanism was introduced to RNNs to increase their capacity in capturing longer dependencies more efficiently\cite{ma2017dipole, luong2015, bahdanau2014}.
+These applications demonstrate that RNNs are promising in longitudinal and sequential healthcare data analysis, since RNNs are capable of extracting contextual information from past time steps and pass this information forward; this helps to efficiently model long-term dependencies in input streams\cite{RN25}.
+Nevertheless, the network architecture and design preclude RNNs from processing long streams in a reasonable amount of time~\cite{ma2017dipole}.
+Attention mechanism was introduced in RNNs to increase their capacity in capturing long range dependencies more efficiently\cite{ma2017dipole, luong2015, bahdanau2014}.
 Attention-based models bridge the gap between different states in RNNs using a context vector.
-Successful applications of attentions led to the transformer model~\cite{NIPS2017_7181}, which removed recurrence in RNNs and instead relied entirely on the attention mechanism.
+Successful applications of multiple attention layers led to the transformer model~\cite{NIPS2017_7181}, which removed recurrence in RNNs relying entirely on the attention mechanism.